 And the restoration teaser.

-Lennon’s Last Weekend is a Britbox original documentary directed by Brian Grant that premiered on the channel on Dec 1, 2020.
+Lennon’s Last Weekend is a Britbox original documentary directed by Brian Grant that will premiere on the channel on Dec 8, 2020.
 It features Lennon’s final interview before he was shot on BBC radio.

 Andy Peebles did the interview in 1980, got on a plane to London afterward and when he landed found out that Lennon had been killed.
 Lennon discusses the Beatle’s breakup, his relationship with Paul McCartney and his solo work.